rbnorris3/angular-tour-2/README.md

 # Changes to make the Angular tutorial work.

-These are the modifications to make the tutorial work.
+These are the modifications I found necessary to follow the tutorial and make it work.

 ## Create a project